alditegarprakoso/alditegarprakoso/README.md

 - 🔭 I’m currently working on my personal project
 - 🌱 I’m currently learning JavaScript, PHP, and UI/UX Design
-- :sparkling_heart: I love Frontend and Backend Developers, so that makes me want to be a FullStack Developer
+- :sparkling_heart: I love Frontend and Backend Developer, so that makes me want to be a FullStack Developer
 - :mortar_board:My last education was diploma 3